"The Brothers Bowing Before Joseph" by artist Stefanie Steinberg, my mother-in-law.

 - On October 17, 2017, Rabbi Fuchs was selected as the recipient of the Vanderbilt Divinity School's Distinguished Alumnus Award.
 To be considered for the school’s Distinguished Alumni/ae Award, one must demonstrate excellence and distinction in justice-making through their efforts in congregational ministry, religious institutions, non-denominational/all-inclusive organizations, community–based organizations, government, or other social institutions.

-- This past fall, Rabbi Fuchs assumed the position of part-time rabbi (winter) at Bat Yam Temple of the Islands in Sanibel, Florida.
-The official installation will take place on January 5, 2018 at the Sanibel UCC, located at 2050 Periwinkle Way in Sanibel Island, FL.
-The event begins at 7:30 pm.
+- This past fall, Rabbi Fuchs assumed the position of rabbi at Bat Yam Temple of the Islands in Sanibel, Florida.
+The official installation took place on January 5, 2018 at the Sanibel UCC, located at 2050 Periwinkle Way in Sanibel Island, FL.